 This makes a ton of sauce!
 You can save it in the fridge for up to a week, but I would recommending freezing it so you can have some sauce whenever you want.
 Something we do in my house is freeze them in ice cube trays!
-Then on pizza night, we pop out 2-3 per pizza and have just enough.
+Then on pizza night, we pop out 4 sauce cubes per pizza, thaw them, and enjoy fresh sauce anytime.

 If you are avoiding only tomatoes, I would recommend adding a roasted red pepper to this mix for an extra kick and more in keeping with Italian flavor themes.
 You could also add a ½ to full teaspoon of roasted red pepper flakes, depending on how spicy you like it.